 The Consumer Division provides statistical information to the Department, industry-related companies, government representatives, and the media.
-The statistical complaint data compiled by the Consumer Division provides an important basis for identifying industry-related trends and determining whether companies meet required service quality measures.
+The statistical complaint data compiled by the Consumer Division provides an important basis for identifying industry-related trends and determining whether companies meet required service quality standards.
 Statistical complaint data may also provide evidence of fraud or unfair trade practices, and if so, would be shared with the AG.

-FY 2017 Telecommunications and Cable Consumer Division Accomplishments
+FY 2018 Telecommunications and Cable Consumer Division Accomplishments:

-- Responded to 1,198 inquiries; - Investigated 2,125 complaints, including unregulated complaints; - Secured \$164,805.06 in consumer refunds; - Monitored complaint trends and advised the Department on important consumer issues: - Approved various bill notices and billing inserts; - Provided consumer education to the general public, and training to staff at various organizations assisting seniors, low-income clients, and other vulnerable consumers about the Lifeline program, including upcoming program reforms. - Prepared informational packets containing consumer rights fact sheets and Department informational brochures for mass distribution; - Distributed (1) the Copper to Fiber Migration Advisory, to inform consumers of changes to the telephone network, (2) the Cable Service Buying Guide, to assist consumers to understand making purchases for cable service, and (3) the Stay Connected During Emergencies Brochure, to assist consumers with wireline and wireless services during an emergency or disaster; - Compiled statistics for reporting and informational purposes; and - Conducted 42 consumer outreach initiatives throughout the Commonwealth that ensured that consumers received information about telephone and cable services and provided consumers with access to the Department in their communities.
-See Appendix C FY 2017 Consumer Outreach Events for additional breakdown; - The Consumer Division assisted consumers with energy-related matters by referring them to the DPU; - Additionally, the Consumer Division assisted consumers with issues that are outside of the Department's jurisdiction (e.g., wireless, satellite television, internet, VoIP, etc.) by contacting their company to inform and/or resolve the issue.
+- Responded to 1,590 inquiries; - Investigated 2,032 complaints, including unregulated complaints; - Secured \$159,523.98 in consumer refunds and savings; - Monitored complaint trends and advised the Department on important consumer issues: - Approved various bill notices and billing inserts; - Provided consumer education to the general public, and training to staff at various organizations assisting seniors, low-income clients, and other vulnerable consumers about the Lifeline program and upcoming program reforms. - Prepared and distributed informational packets containing consumer rights fact sheets and Department informational brochures for mass distribution; - Distributed (1) a Massachusetts Consumer Guide to Telecommunications and Cable, to provide a general overview of the industries that we oversee as well as relevant consumer information for purchasing services; (2) the Copper to Fiber Migration Advisory, to inform consumers of changes to the telephone network; and (3) the Stay Connected During Emergencies Brochure, to assist consumers with maintaining connectivity to wireline and wireless services during an emergency or disaster; - Compiled statistics for reporting and informational purposes; - Conducted 37 consumer outreach initiatives throughout the Commonwealth that ensured that consumers received information about telephone and cable services and provided consumers with access to the Department in their communities.
+See Appendix C FY 2018 Consumer Outreach Events for additional breakdown;

-Appendix A FY 2017 Department Orders Filings
+Appendix A FY 2018 Department Orders Filings